 “My husband and I were having drinks in L.A. and I asked him, ‘Why do you think country music isn’t working out for me?’”
-Guyton told NBC News.
+Guyton told NBC News last year.
 “Because I’d been pursuing country music for five or six years at that point and I hadn’t really had much success.
 I’ve had some success, but not that much success.”

 Watch TODAY All Day!
 Get the best news, information and inspiration from TODAY, all day long.